WENS-KIT/NOMA-Simulator/README.md

 # About this code

-the parameters in the code file are adjusted according to the table below:
+The parameters in the code file are given below:

 |# Parameters          |           # OMA                               |            # NOMA                  |
 |----------------------|-----------------------------------------------|------------------------------------|